-The Commonwealth is a voluntary association of 54 independent and equal countries founded on December 11, 1931, as a union with the goal of achieving goals such as development, democracy and peace.
+The Commonwealth is a voluntary association of 54 independent and equal countries founded on December 11, 1931, as a union to achieve goals such as development, democracy and peace.
 The Commonwealth is often described as a ‘family’ of nations.

 Queen Elizabeth II of the United Kingdom is chaired by 16 countries that make up the Commonwealth, including countries that provide programs of citizenship by investment, namely: Antigua & Barbuda – Grenada – Saint Kitts & Nevis – Saint Lucia – Dominica – Vanuatu – Malta – Cyprus, in addition to countries that offer programs of Residency by Investment as – Canada and the United Kingdom itself.

 What are the most important benefits for the Commonwealth Member States?